-Recently, Mexico has taken the No. 1 spot as being International Living’s best places to retire, especially for expats from the United States.
-International Living (IL) is one of the main authorities on relocating statistics and world-wide retirement.
+Recently, Mexico has taken the No. 1 spot as being International Living’s best place to retire, especially for ex-pats from the United States.
+International Living (IL) is one of the main authorities on relocating statistics and worldwide retirement.

 Mexico is No.1 – International Living’s Best Places to Retire